NFL controversies: Deflategate

 On January 18, 2015, the New England Patriots defeated the Indianapolis Colts 45–7 in the AFC Championship Game.
 Prior to and during the game, the Colts accused the Patriots of underinflating their footballs.
 Following a five-month investigation, the NFL announced on May 11, 2015, that quarterback Tom Brady would be suspended without pay for four games of the upcoming NFL season for being generally aware that someone deflated some of the balls after the referee tested them.
 The rules at the time called for a warning to be issued and a possible fine for this infraction.
 If a player continued, after being warned, to break this rule during the game, the player was to be thrown out of the game.
 The Patriots were also fined $1 million and were forced to forfeit their first round selection in the 2016 NFL draft and their fourth round selection in the 2017 NFL draft.

-On May 14, 2015, the National Football League Players Association (NFLPA) filed an appeal of Brady's four-game suspension.

-On July 28, 2015, the NFL announced the upholding of Brady's four-game suspension.
+On May 14, 2015, the National Football League Players Association (NFLPA) filed an appeal of Brady's four-game suspension, but on July 28 the NFL announced his suspension was upheld.

 After NFL commissioner Roger Goodell upheld the suspension in an internal appeal, a federal court case on the matter was started.
 On September 3, 2015, Judge Richard M. Berman ruled to vacate Goodell's four game suspension of Brady, due to absence of "...the requisites of fairness and due process."
 On April 25, 2016, the United States Court of Appeals for the Second Circuit overturned Judge Berman's decision to vacate Brady's suspension by a 2–1 majority.
 After the en banc petition was rejected, Brady announced he will not pursue further appeals.

-National Football League on television
+NFL on television

 The NFL's status as a prime offering by the networks has led some to conclude that unbiased coverage of the league is not possible, although this may be true of most sports.
-However, with the current concentration of media ownership in the U.S., the league essentially has broadcast contracts with four media companies (Paramount Global, Comcast, Fox Corporation, and The Walt Disney Company) that own a combined vast majority of the American broadcast and cable networks.
+However, with the current concentration of media ownership in the United States, the league essentially has broadcast contracts with four media companies (Paramount Global, Comcast, Fox Corporation, and The Walt Disney Company) that own a combined vast majority of the American broadcast and cable networks.